alinex/node-admin/doc/server/authentication.md

 The JWT defines a compact and self-contained way for securely transmitting information between parties as a signed JSON object.
 As storage a mongo DB is used.
 This may be loacal.

-The payload may be specified within the `middleware/authentication.js`:
+The JWT payload may be specified within the `middleware/authentication.js`:

     app.service('authentication').hooks({
       before: {